keepsimple1/libaes/README.md

 ## Correctness

-We use a NIST test data to verify the cipher, see the [test code](tests/aes.rs).
+We use the test data in NIST Special Publication 800-38A to verify the cipher, see the [test code](tests/aes.rs).

 ## License